bhdicaire/Cisco88xxSetup/README.md

 Allow Web Access to the Cisco IP Phone
 To view the phone parameters, enable the configuration profile.
 To make changes to any of the parameters, you must be able to change the configuration profile.
 Your system administrator might have disabled the phone option to make the phone web user interface viewable or writable.
-For more information, see the Cisco IP Phone 7800 Series and Cisco IP Phone 8800 Series Multiplatform Phones Provisioning Guide.
-Procedure
-Click Admin Login > Voice > System.
-In the System Configuration section, set Enable Web Server to Yes.

-To clear all changes that you made during the current session (or after you last clicked Submit All Changes), click Undo All Changes.
-Values return to their previous settings.

 </details>